akazemian/untrained_models_of_visual_cortex/README.md

 pip install -e .
 ```

+# Using the Expansion model

 Below is an example of how to use the expansion model.
-Alternatively, you can navigate to 'main.ipynb` for an example.
+Alternatively, you can navigate to 'notebooks/main.ipynb` for an example.

 1. Import the model
 ```python